lxgr-linux/pokete/wiki.md

 - Does not evolve

 #### Rollator
-A big chunck of stone and dirt, that roles around.
+A big chunk of stone and dirt, that roles around.

 ```
    _____